alphonse92/vplplusplus_composer/k8s.md

 1. Open your configuration file of the client (remember, the **namespace** matters)
 2. Set the value of `REACT_APP_API_BASEURL`  with the gateway url for the api
 3. Reload the service.
 Run: `./reload.sh client $NAMESPACE`
-4. Open the browser and try lookup for the service path.
-You should be able to acces to the moodle webpage.
+4. Open the browser and try to login.
+If you dont already have configured moodle, the login will fail but you can see the request to the api using the gateway in the browser inspector.

+#### Jail

+**You need to create an api token for the jail, in order to allow to request to the appropiate endpoints**

+1. Open your configuration file of the client (remember, the **namespace** matters)
+2. In this case you need to set the appropiate value of `API_URL` variable.
+Also, you need set the value of `API_TOKEN`.
+You can update one of this at different times.
+3. Reload the service.
+Run: `./reload.sh jail $NAMESPACE`